Pioneering aerospace decarbonisation

 Impactful partnerships to tackle climate change

-To achieve our own targets, and contribute to the aviation industry’s shared goals, we understand that we cannot move forward alone.
-This is why we align our climate action plan to a variety of industry-wide environmental principles and targets driven by organisations in which Airbus plays a leading role.
+To achieve our own targets and contribute to the aviation industry’s shared goals, we understand that we cannot move forward alone.
+This is why we have aligned our climate action plan with a variety of industry-wide environmental principles and targets, driven by organisations in which Airbus plays a leading role:

-- Hydrogen Council: This global initiative brings together energy, transport and industry companies to deliver a united vision and long-term ambition for hydrogen in fostering the energy transition.
-We are currently a member of the Hydrogen Council to benefit from the huge cross-industry experience on hydrogen.
+- Hydrogen Council: This global initiative brings together energy, transport and industrial companies to deliver a united vision and long-term ambition for hydrogen as part of the energy transition.
+We are currently a member and benefit from the cross-industry experience on hydrogen.

-- IAEG: The International Aerospace Environmental Group promotes global standards for greenhouse gas emissions reporting, substances management and substitution technologies.
-We are a founding member of IAEG.
+- The International Aerospace Environmental Group (IAEG) promotes global standards for greenhouse gas emissions reporting, substances management and substitution technologies.
+Airbus is a founding member.

-- SESAR 3: We are a founding member of the SESAR 3 Joint Undertaking.
-This European private-public sector partnership aims to harness research and innovation to accelerate the delivery of the Digital European Sky.
+- The SESAR 3 Joint Undertaking is a European private-public sector partnership that aims to harness research and innovation to accelerate the delivery of the Digital European Sky.
+Airbus is a founding member.

 The latest in decarbonisation